AndariiDev/ed-cargo-sync/README.md

 ## Installation

-Download from releases and run.
-Simple!

-Alternatively, build from source using Rust and Cargo:
+Build from source using Rust and Cargo:

 git clone <repo-url>
 cd ed-cargo-sync